Rajat0063/Infosys-Springboard-Internship-6.0/JAVA Technology Stack/Java Foundation Certification/README.md

 </details>

+## <h1 align="center">Java Language Basic Constructs and Keywords</h1>

-**Question 6:** sider the given scenario.
+**Question 1:** Consider the given scenario.
 Global Corp Bank is a global banking organization that provides standard banking services to its customers spread across the globe.
 The aim of the proposed banking system is to create a paperless bank.
 The bank leverages IT for automating several of its business processes.<br><br>

 For the given scenario, there are 5 options available under the account services of the bank.<br><br>